 Pursuant to applicable accounting pronouncements, we test goodwill for impairment annually or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-We describe the process for testing goodwill more thoroughly in our Annual Report on Form 10-K under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Estimates and Critical Accounting Policies."
+We describe the process for testing goodwill more thoroughly in our Annual Report on Form 10-K for the year ended December 31, 2004 under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Estimates and Critical Accounting Policies."
 If we determine that the amount of our goodwill is impaired at any point in time, we will be required to reduce goodwill on our balance sheet.
 A reduction in the amount of goodwill on our balance sheet will require us to record a non-cash impairment charge against our earnings for the period in which the impairment of goodwill occurred.
 This would have a material adverse impact on our earnings for that period.

 Poor performance in one or more of our geographic divisions could constitute an event or change in circumstances for purposes of determining whether the fair value of our goodwill has been reduced below the carrying amount.
 We would therefore be required to test our goodwill for impairment.
-As of March 31, 2005, our balance sheet reflected a carrying amount of approximately \$1,072.0 million in goodwill, which was allocated between four geographic reporting units.
+As of June 30, 2005, our balance sheet reflected a carrying amount of approximately \$1,106.6 million in goodwill (including goodwill classified as assets held for sale), which was allocated between four geographic reporting units.
 If the goodwill in any of our reporting units is impaired, we will record a significant non-cash impairment charge that would likely have a material adverse effect on our earnings for the period in which the impairment of goodwill occurred.